 6.37.2.1 Group member discovery case

 Group member discovery is a type of restricted discovery and is expected to be supported in coverage and out of coverage.
 Group member discovery uses provisioned keys to support integrity, confidentiality and non-trackability of the discovery messages.
 A discovery root key from which other keys can be derived is used to secure over the air discovery and communications.
-This root key can be provisioned by the 5G DDNMF and/or by the 5G PKMF – this clarification is left for normative stage.
+This root key can be provisioned by the 5G DDNMF and/or by the 5G PKMF – this clarification is left for the normative stage.